ABOUT THE LOS ANGELES CAMPUS

 The Los Angeles campus was founded in 1969 as the home for Lee Strasberg’s private class when he came to work with his students in Hollywood.
 The original location was on Hollywood Boulevard at the historic intersection of Hollywood and Highland a few steps from Mr. Strasberg’s star on the Hollywood Walk of Fame.

 In 1978, the Institute moved into its current studio space.
 A former bank, the campus is a two-story building containing 19,456 square feet, and now houses two workshop theatres (49 seat and 99 seat), Theatre Lounge and a newly upgraded Soundstage for on-camera classes on its ground floor.
 The second floor boasts multiple studio spaces (acting and a dance studio) and a screening room.
 The new building on Santa Monica Boulevard serves as the Hollywood home for Method Acting on the West Coast.
 The campus is overseen by Lee’s son, David Lee Strasberg.
 It offers a rigorous education in Method Acting that transitions from stage to screen.
 The Los Angeles school offers the only degree program offered specifically in Lee Strasberg’s work— a two year Associate degree program.
-Part time and shorter full time programs are also available, as are invite-only Lab classes for more advanced students and working actors.
+Part time and shorter full time programs are also available, as are invite-only Lab classes for more alumni, advanced students and working actors.

 About Los Angeles/West Hollywood